AlanCheen/Flap/README.md

 recyclerView.setAdapter(adapter);
 ```

-You are good to go!
+Yeah , you are good to go!

 ![](art/flap-simple-showcase.png)